 As a U.S. citizen, you can file a I-130 visa petition to bring your husband back to the U.S. as a permanent resident.
 But his criminal record and deportation order will require waivers--I-212 for the order of deportation and I-601 for criminal convictions.

 If someone who is "illegal" or undocumented comes into contact with law enforcement, this could be the beginning of a process that leads to deportation.
 Even though the manager didn't press charges, this person must appear at a hearing for a "court date."
-Agents from Immigration and Customs...Read more »
+Agents from...Read more »

 On March 16, 2010 I was removed for my criminal conviction under INA 101(a)(43)(P), which is an aggravated felony for immigration purposes.
 My wife is US citizen.
 Can I apply for waivers to come back to the US?